kometenstaub/linked-data-vocabularies/README.md

 Thank you [@brimwats](https://github.com/brimwats) for this explanation of Linked Data!

 ## Introduction
 This plugin allows the use of structured linked data vocabularies as metadata in Obsidian notes.
 There are some concepts that should be understood when using this plugin.
-There are two sections below, one for non-technical users and ones for technical users (those familiar with linked data).

-## Technical Information

-This plugin uses a JSON-based API to allow the browsing of linked data vocabularies constructed in SKOS.
-An endpoint must be provided.
-Local vocabularies are not supported, as an index would have to be built to implement fast parsing/a lookup table of some sort, and parsing the file would not work on mobile.

 ## Non-Technical Information